santi1s/Big-Data/CRM-&-VDM-(Virtual-Duty-Manager)/Follow-the-Sun-(FTS)-%2D-Handoff-Tool-&-Process/FTS-(Follow-the-Sun)-User-Guides.md

 \=============================
 <List or summary of the next steps that need to be taken on the case.

 ## Complete Transfer

 ### Select Resource

+1. Under “Select Resource” there are three options to choose a resource in the next region.

+a. **Automatic** – The option you will most often use.
+Automatic uses VDM to choose the next engineer available in the region you are transferring to.
+It favors engineers who have owned the case in the past.
+b. **Manual** – allows you to manually choose an engineer to assign to in the next region.
+c. **Skip** – Allows the transfer to skip the current region and move on to the next.
+For more information, see the [“How to Skip a Region” section.](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/393781/FTS-(Follow-the-Sun)-User-Guides?anchor=how-to-skip-regions)

 ### All Done?